duplicity

 - /var

-also include /usr/local/man, as this is included within /user/local.
+/usr/local/man, as this is included within /usr/local.
 Finally, it is undefined what happens with /var.
-A single file list should not contain
+A single file list should not contain conflicting file specifications.

-Each line in the filelist will also be interpreted as a globbing pattern the way --include and --exclude options are interpreted.
-For instance, if the file
+Each line in the filelist will be interpreted as per the current filter mode in the same way --include and --exclude options are interpreted.
+For instance, if the file "list.txt"

 dir/foo